Myles Edwards

-Myles Edwards (born 19 May 1997) is an English rugby union player who players for Toshiba Brave Lupus in the Top League.
+Myles Edwards (born 19 May 1997) is an English rugby union player who plays for Toshiba Brave Lupus in the Top League.

-A late starter, he only began playing rugby at the age of sixteen.
+A late starter, he began playing rugby at the age of sixteen.
 He joined the Worcester Warriors AASE development programme, combining rugby with studying at Worcester Sixth Form College.

 After a year at Sixways, he moved to France with Top 14 side La Rochelle, where he spent during the 2016-17 season.
 That was followed by a season with Pro D2 outfit Aurillac for the 2017-18 season.
 On 31 May 2018, Edwards left to join Pro D2 rivals Oyonnax on a two-year deal from the 2018-19 season.